top of page

 “Miss Johnson, can we come get our football in your yard, please?”
 Sean was a 12 year old, the oldest of the neighborhood kids, and kind of the posse leader.

-“Of course, Sean.”
+“Of course, Sean," she said.

 Sean leapt over the short chain link fence, with surprising ease.

 “How has your mom been doing, Sean?”
+Audrey asked.

-“I’m sorry to hear that.
-Tell her I’m praying for her.”
+“I’m sorry to hear that," she said.
+"Tell her I’m praying for her.”

 “Yes, ma’am.”
 Sean grabbed the ball and leapt handily back over the fence even as it wobbled a little.
+"C'mon grace get in the goal."
+He commanded his little sister.

-She looked down at him.
+Audrey looked down at him.
 “Hmm… Are you trying to tell me something, buddy?”

-That day she went to Home Depot and got a little camera monitoring system.
+That day Audrey went to Home Depot and got a little camera monitoring system.
 It came with three cameras.
 She put one in the front, one in the back, and just because she had an extra, she put the third up in the kitchen.

 When she came home from work on Monday Baxter had peed all over the floor again.
 He also kept trotting back and forth in the kitchen as if it all reeked to him and he couldn’t find a comfortable place.